TidyUtilities

 How to use it

-4. If invalid, fix the parse error and run the check again.
+4. If invalid, fix the syntax issue and run the check again before using the JSON elsewhere.

 Privacy, review, and limitations